7.1. Heap Only Tuple (HOT)

 Indexes:

-The inserting of the index tuples consumes the index page space, and both the inserting and vacuuming costs of the index tuples are high.
+The insertion of index tuples consumes index page space.
+Furthermore, both the insertion and vacuuming costs of index tuples are high.
 HOT reduces the impact of these issues.

 7.1.2.
 How HOT Performs

-When a row is updated with HOT, if the updated row will be stored in the same table page that stores the old row, PostgreSQL does not insert the corresponding index tuple and sets the HEAP_HOT_UPDATED bit and the HEAP_ONLY_TUPLE bit to the t_informask2 fields of the old tuple and the new tuple, respectively.
-See Figures.
-7.2 and 7.3.
+When a row is updated with HOT, PostgreSQL does not insert a new index tuple if the updated row is stored in the same table page as the old row.
+Instead, it sets the HEAP_HOT_UPDATED bit in the t_informask2 field of the old tuple and the HEAP_ONLY_TUPLE bit in the new tuple.
+See Figures 7.2 and 7.3.

-In addition, the HEAP_HOT_UPDATED and the HEAP_ONLY_TUPLE bits are used regardless of the pruning and the defragmentation processes, which are described in the following, are executed.
+In addition, PostgreSQL uses these bits regardless of whether the pruning and defragmentation processes (described below) are executed.

-In the following, a description of how PostgreSQL accesses the updated tuples using the index scan immediately after updating the tuples with HOT is given.
+The following describes how PostgreSQL accesses updated tuples via an index scan immediately after a HOT update.
 See Figure 7.4(a).

 - Find the index tuple that points to the target tuple.

-- Access the line pointer [1] that is pointed by the index tuple.
+- Access line pointer [1] pointed to by the index tuple.

 - Read Tuple_1.